Protein Pancake Mix- Just Add Water! (DIY + Vegan)

 Likewise, if all you own is flavored protein powder, you can definitely try using that!
 The pancakes may have a protein powder taste to them if you do this, but since we use other ingredients it shouldn’t overpower too much.

 How Much Protein Per Serving of Pancakes?

-The serving size for this recipe is 3 (¼ cup size) pancakes for this recipe.
-By adding water to the dry mix, per serving you will be eating 14.1 grams of protein!
+The serving size for this recipe is 3 (¼ cup size) pancakes.
+By adding water to the dry mix, per serving you will be eating 20.1 grams of protein!
 Compare this to a Bisquick mix that only has about 6 grams of protein.
 Not to mention Bisquick is highly processed and has 9 GRAMS OF FAT.
 That’s SEVEN times as much fat and less than half the protein!
 (My husband helped me do the math on that one).
 If these pancake mixes went head to head in a boxing ring, I think we know who the clear winner would be.

 This Protein Pancake Mix is Great for Other Healthy Recipes too!